narmin24/Teams-Clone_Engage/README.md

 ## 1. Introduction

 I've buit a Peer-2-Peer Video Calling Website using mainly WebRTC and Socket.io.
-This is my submission for Microsoft Engage 2021.
+This is my submission for Microsoft Engage 2021.\
+#### Agile Methodology
+Agile scrum methodology is a project management system that relies on incremental development.
+Each iteration consists of two- to four-week sprints, where each sprint’s goal is to build the most important features first and come out with a potentially deliverable product.
+More features are built into the product in subsequent sprints and are adjusted based on stakeholder and customer feedback between sprints.

 ## 2. Technologies and Libraries Used